AkkarinForest/Haskell-Workshop/intro-1/README.md

 replicate :: Int -> a -> [a]
 ```

-From signature we can learn that this function:
+From signature, we can learn that this function:

 - takes an argument of type `Int` (that will indicate how many times we want to replicate something),
 - then takes some mystical type `a`,
-- and finally it returns a list of these object of type `a`.
+- and finally, it returns a list of these objects of type `a`.

 The thing is that a function `replicate` can be useful with multiple types.
-If the authors of Haskell created a function like `replicate :: Int -> String -> [String]` they would have to create multiple other function to replicate `Int`'s, `Bool`'s and so on.
+If the authors of Haskell created a function like `replicate :: Int -> String -> [String]` they would have to create multiple other functions to replicate `Int`'s, `Bool`'s and so on.

 To merge all these `replicate` functions the specific type is replaced with a general term `a`.
-In this case it could be anything: number, string, bool...
-Whatever you provide the function will replicate it and return a list of that objects.
+In this case, it could be anything: number, string, bool...
+Whatever you provide the function will replicate it and return a list of those objects.

 Try to guess the result of the following, which one will return an error?
 Check your answers in the GHCi: